msmbuilder/msmbuilder-legacy/README.md

 Usage
 -----
-See `Tutorial.pdf` for complete installation and usage instructions.
+See [msmbuilder.org](http://www.msmbuilder.org) for complete installation and usage instructions.

 Installation
 ------------